-Summer is coming to a close, and while it certainly wasn’t the summer we imagined it would be, we hope your family has stayed healthy through it.
-Thankfully, we have something new to look forward to: deer season.
+Summer is coming to a close but thankfully, we have something new to look forward to – deer season.
 Ohio’s whitetail bow season opens toward the end of September.
 We couldn’t be more excited to get out of the house and into the woods in search of quality deer to stock the freezer.
-(We've even put together a list of top bowhunting tech for 2020).
+(We've even put together an article about some top bowhunting tech).

 We're literally counting down the days to deer season.
 But while deer hunting is a family tradition for us, we know not everyone has gotten a chance to hunt deer.
 So we want to go over some key points and share information about deer hunting and deer season in Ohio.